rgeissen/teradata-trusted-data-agent/README.md

 ## Troubleshooting

 * **Stale UI on Startup:** If the configuration dialog doesn't appear, check the browser's developer console for JavaScript errors.
 Ensure your `index.html` file is complete and up-to-date.
 * **Connection Errors:** Double-check all host, port, path, and API key information.
 Ensure no firewalls are blocking the connection.
+If you receive an API key error, verify that the key is correct and has permissions for the model you selected.
 * **"Failed to fetch models":** This usually indicates an invalid API key or a network issue preventing connection to the provider's API.

 ## License